 “She had a habit of sinking during the night, and a good many mornings we had to pump her out.
 A couple of times she went down to her gunnels and when we got her up we had to get the crabs and the hardheads out of her.”

 Interestingly, quite a few women served as ferry keepers over the centuries here on the Tred Avon.
 The first, Amy Jensen, did so back in the 1690s.
 Another, Judith Bennett, had help from three different husbands during her tenure in the early 1700s, but she also ran solo for a combined total of more than 10 years, “when between spouses.”
 At least two other women ran the show here during the 1700s as well.
 (I have not seen any report on whether they had hired help or perhaps just flexed their biceps when in need of that super-human strength with heavy loads.)

 As of this writing, the Oxford-Bellevue Ferry has been owned and operated by Tom and Judy Bixler for nearly two decades.
 Be sure to leave some extra time so you can wander around Oxford …

-Those ellipses lead to in my current draft to more material in this section about the joys of wandering Oxford.
+Those ellipses at the end of the previous paragraph lead into more material in this section about the joys of wandering Oxford.
 Other ferries on the agenda in the broader chapter are the Woodland Ferry and the Cape May-Lewes Ferry in Delaware and the Whitehaven Ferry and the Upper Ferry in Maryland.
 More info about the book here.
 Feedback always welcome!